ynbh/testudot/readme.md

 ## overview

-this is a nodejs-based course monitoring application that fetches course section information from the university of maryland's public course info api, tracks changes, and sends email notifications when updates occur.
+this is a nodejs-based course monitoring application that fetches course section information from the university of maryland's public course info page, tracks changes, and sends email notifications when updates occur.

 ## features